guptabless/exif-extractor/README.md

 # exif-extractor

-This tool extracts the exif information from an image.
+This tool extracts the exif information from an image .

 ## Requirment: